Shreeramghimire/Salmon-Statistics/second_part.md

 ### Part 2: How we use Monte Carlo for Bayesian Inference (The Step-by-Step)

-Let's walk through the exact computer code (in our head) for our salmon example.
+Let's walk through the exact computer code in the salmon example.

 **The Goal:** Find the 95% credible interval for the true difference in infection rates ($\delta = p_1 - p_2$).